tacman/msgphp/docs/ddd/collections.md

 ### `static fromValue(?iterable $value): DomainCollectionInterface`

-Factorizes a new collection from a primitive iterable value.
+Factorizes a new collection from its primitive value.

 ```php
 <?php